dnv-opensource/farn/README.md

 _For more examples and usage, please refer to [farn's documentation][farn_docs] on GitHub Pages._

+Further, the [farn-demo][farn_demo_repo] repository on GitHub is an excellent place for a jumpstart into farn.
+Simply clone the [farn-demo][farn_demo_repo] repository to your local machine and click through the demos and related READMEs, by recommendation in the following sequence:

+    README in root folder -> guides you through installation of farn
+    \ospCaseBuilder Demo (see README in ospCaseBuilder folder)
+    \farn Demo (see README in farn folder)
+    \importSystemStructure  Demo (see README in importSystemStructure folder)

 ## File Format
 A farnDict is a file in dictIO dict file format used with farn.